-We have audited the financial statements of Royal Borough of Kingston upon Thames Pension Fund (the 'pension fund') administered by London Borough of Sutton (the 'Authority') for the year ended 31 March 2020 which comprise the Fund Account, the Net Assets Statement and notes to the pension fund financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20.
+We have audited the financial statements of The Royal Borough of Kingston upon Thames Pension Fund (the 'Pension Fund') administered by The Royal Borough of Kingston upon Thames (the 'Authority') for the year ended 31 March 2021 which comprise the Fund Account, the Net Assets Statement and notes to the pension fund financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2020/21.